Chris Eubank Jnr vs Conor Benn fight: When is it and what time does it start?

 "I've had to jump up two weights from welter, but this is the biggest and the best fight out there for me.

 "I'm just so in my element and in my zone.
-There's no animosity with Eubank Jr, but he's still a man who stands in my way.
+There's no animosity with Eubank Jnr, but he's still a man who stands in my way.

 "I haven't been beaten and that means the world to me.
 I don't know defeat.
 All of my knockouts have come in four rounds, so I wouldn't be surprised if that happens, but I always prepare for a hard fight."